boxcarton/929/README.md

 929
 ===

-An easy way to know when tickets go on sale at the 930 club website.
+An easy way to know when tickets go on sale on the 930 club website.

 The program scrapes a list of concerts sites for new links.
 The links are extracted from the HTML and then filtered through a bloom filter for new links.